njit-cs-490-002-spring23/group-project-team-6/README.md

 In the `frontend` directory, run `npm start` (again, you'll need to run `npm install` the very first time).
 After several moments (or minutes, depending on the speed of your machine), a browser will open with the frontend running locally.
 The frontend will automatically re-compile and reload in your browser if you change any files in the `frontend/src` directory.

+# Uno Area

+The Uno Area feature in this version of covey town provides an area for players within Covey Town to play a card game called Uno with 1-5 other players.

+## Uno Game

+Uno is a fun, interactive card game that is great for all ages.
+In the game you play a card that matches either the color or the value of the most recent card played, and has some special features for certain cards.
+See https://en.wikipedia.org/wiki/Uno_(card_game) for more specific rules and information.

+### Playing the Game

+When logging into this version of Covey.town, an "Uno Area" will be outlined on the map.
+By default, users spawn into the Uno Area.
+To enter the area, press spacebar, as it is an interactable area, just like others in the game.
+You will join a waiting room, and will have an option join the game with a button at the top.
+If there is already a game in progress, you will have to wait for the game to be over to join.
+Be quick!
+After you are in the game, press "Ready Up".
+The button will turn green and mark you as ready, press again to mark yourself as not ready.
+When enough players are in the game(2), a deal cards button will appear.
+In order for the deal cards button to work all players in the game must be ready.

+7 cards will be dealt to each player.
+There will be a turn indicator at the top to let you know who's turn it is.
+If it is your turn, play any card by clicking on it!
+If you play a wild card, you will be promted to choose the color for the next player to play.
+Once you have no cards left you are the winner!
+Everybody else loses.
+Press join game again to join another game.

+To leave the game, press the x in the upper right corner.

+Please note that if you leave the game, you will not be allowed back in.

+At any point in the game a dropdown menu of all the users in the game will be available for you to see.

+Have fun!